Board of Directors

 jessie rohrig | she/her | secretary

 Jessie has been playing in the rivers and forests of Oregon her whole life and uses the expanse of the trees and the night sky to recharge and refocus.
-She is a pod leader for Paddle Oregon and supports other WR adventures, especially in summer.
-For the rest of the year, Jessie is a middle school science teacher.
+She is a pod leader for Paddle Oregon and supports other WR adventures, especially,especially during summer.
+For the rest of the year.
+Jessie is a middle school science teacher.

 As a teacher, she hopes to cultivate a sense of wonder and awe in her students, the future generation of citizens and voters.
 She encourages young learners to follow the evidence and check that any scientific claim they encounter is backed with ample data and sound reasoning.
 She enjoys sharing stories of her participation in WR’s mussel research with her students.
 She believes that no person can complain about the state of things unless they are taking action in some small part, which for her is teaching and advocating for wild places.